Egg Freezing at West Coast Fertility Center in Orange County, California results in more than 95 babies born from Frozen Eggs

 Women who are undergoing IVF will often have more eggs than they will possibly use during their IVF cycle.
 If all the eggs are inseminated with sperm, this may lead to surplus embryos which will need to be frozen and eventually discarded.
 An alternative choice is to inseminate a limited number of freshly collected eggs and create a few embryos.
 All extra eggs can be frozen in the unfertilized state.

-Women who are in need of donor eggs to achieve a healthy birth may now select frozen eggs from the Frozen Egg Bank's on-line catalogue.
-Donors from diverse ethnic backgrounds have undergone FDA required screening with a background review of genetic, medical and family related issues.
-Only the healthiest, most qualified donors are accepted according to the Frozen Egg Bank's rigorous selection criteria.
+Women who are in need of frozen donor eggs to achieve a healthy birth may now select frozen eggs from the Global Donor Egg Bank's online frozen donor catalogue.
+These donors from diverse ethnic backgrounds have undergone FDA required screening with a background review of genetic, medical and family related issues.
+Only the healthiest, most qualified donors are accepted according to the our rigorous selection criteria.
 With Frozen Donor Eggs, synchronization problems are avoided and there is no need to wait because frozen eggs are available whenever the intended mother is ready to begin.

 What Every Woman Should Know Before Egg Freezing

-If you are considering Cryopreservation of Your Eggs, it is critical to…
+If you are considering freezing your own eggs, it is critical to…

 Ask the Following Key Questions:

 1. What is the Survival Rate when frozen eggs are thawed?
-(91% at West Coast Fertility)
+(91% at West Coast Fertility WCFC)

-2. How many Live Births have been reported at the center? (more than 70 babies born at West Coast Fertility)
+2. How many Live Births have been reported at the center?
+(95 babies born at WCFC)

 3. How many Eggs are Thawed per Attempt to produce a pregnancy?
 (6 at WCFC)

 4. What is the Cost of the Egg Freezing Procedure?
-(Contact West Coast Fertility)
+(View Our Egg Freezing Costs)